 The reason there are so many Christian artists out there, is because Christians more than anyone have something to sing about, and many of us have been soaked in the songs of God’s people since the womb.
-In most singing competitions there is a disproportionate number of Christians.
-From the Exodus to the Revelation, singing God’s praises in response to his word and work is a mark of the believer.
+In any singing competition there’s a disproportionate number of Christians.
+From the Exodus to the Revelation, singing God’s praises in response to his work and word is a mark of the believer.

-Is one type of music more Christian than another?
-Here are my thoughts.
+So, music is a very Christian kind of thing.
+But is one type of music more Christian than another?
+Here are a few of my thoughts.

-The emotion of the music should suit the emotion of the words.
+• The emotion of the music should suit the emotion of the words.
 Emotional context is one of the reasons we sing things and not just say them.
+(Also, the words should contain their own emotion, even independently of the music.)

-Sexualised styles of singing don’t seem appropriate to me.
+• Sexualised styles of singing don’t seem appropriate to me.
 Let’s be frank.
-Orgasmic sounds are not helpful or edifying in church.
+There are certain ways of singing and presenting that are are not helpful or edifying in church.
 Unfortunately this is the normal way of singing in many contexts.
 I think we should fight it.

-The style of the musos might adapt to suit the congregation, but still try and encourage the congregation and band to be respectful of the tastes of others.
+• The style that the musicians choose to play might adapt to suit the congregation, but still try and encourage the congregation and band to be respectful of the tastes of others.
 You’ll never please everyone, unless everyone is pleased by serving others rather than themselves.
+This applies to the band, the leadership, and the congregation.